 Ocelots can grow up to 16kg in weight, with males growing considerably larger than females.
 They have golden – reddish fur with black ‘rosettes’ all over their back and sides.
 Sometimes they can form long continuous, horizontal chains across their body.
 They have a distinctive white spot on the back of each ear.
 Their tails are a lot shorter than other cats within the Leopardus family which makes them relatively easy to distinguish.

 Lifespan: Between 7-10 years old in the wild, but the oldest recorded ocelot in captivity lived to 21 years old.

 Distribution: Can be found in parts of Mexico, extending all the way down to northern parts of Argentina.

 Behavior: Can be found in parts of Mexico, extending all the way down to northern parts of Argentina.

 Diet: Small and medium mammals such as rats, mice, opossums and armadillos, reptiles, and fish.

 Reproduction: Males become sexually mature at around 15 months of age, and females between 18 and 22 months.
-They can breed all year round in the tropics, and young become fully independent form their mother at around a year old when they must find their own territories.
+They can breed all year round in the tropics, and young become fully independent from their mother at around a year old, when they must find their own territories.